wrench-project/eduwrench/README.md

 $ docker-compose up [-d]
 ```

+The above will not run any Nginx front-end.
+If you want to do so, you must add the `--profile "with-my-own-nginx` argument to the `docker-compose up` command.

 ## Get in Touch

 The main channel to reach the eduWRENCH team is via the support email: